 How long do wireless earbuds last?

 This seemingly simple question has a few answers.
-On average, most wireless earbuds have a standalone battery life between four and six hours, with the charging case providing an extra two or three charge cycles.
-In other words, you can get anything from 12 to 24-plus hours of battery out of your true wireless earbuds and the case before you need to recharge it.
+On average, most wireless earbuds have a standalone battery life of between four and six hours, with the charging case providing an extra two or three charge cycles.
+In other words, you can get anything from 12 to 24-plus hours of battery out of your true wireless earbuds and the case before you need to recharge them.

 While the battery life is still the Achilles’ heel of any wireless product, some manufacturers have an ace up their sleeves.
 Many cases can quickly charge your earbuds.
 You’ll commonly see specs like 10 minutes of charging provides 60 minutes of listening.
-Some manufacturers like OnePlus go above and beyond with their fast charging speeds, but most stick to the “10 minutes yields one hour” standard.
+Some manufacturers like OnePlus go above and beyond with their fast charging speeds, but most stick to the “10 minutes yields one-hour” standard.
 It’s a stat worth checking because you want to listen and not wait around for your buds to charge.

 You can read our in-depth breakdown of IP ratings, but if you don’t have time, IPX2 is fine for light use every day.
 If you’re going to exercise in your earbuds, we recommend something with at least an IPX4 rating.